 - Flour Sack(s)

-- Attach your vinyl stencil to your print screen with your squeegee and remove your transfer tape
+5. Attach your vinyl stencil to your print screen with your squeegee and remove your transfer tape.

-- With your foam brush lightly dap enough ink into your design that it covers with a little excess on top.
+8. Paint your print screen.
+With your foam brush lightly dab enough ink into your design that it covers with a little excess on top.

-Just in case, I also made a quick video tutorial to show you how to create this beauty too!
+Just in case, I also made a quick video tutorial to show you how to create this beauty.
+Don’t forget to check it out too!

 How to Screen Print a Custom Tea Towel